 Districts should carefully consider availability of data across campuses when selecting components.
 Local accountability plans apply to all campuses within a school type, or applicable group; data used to measure components should be available for all applicable campuses.
-If a district has a specialty campus such as a Montessori or magnet school, the district may create a separate plan for those campuses.
+Additional information about components is provided in the Exemplars section.